-Initially custom software is often several times the cost of the other two options, though for good reason, and will normally include an ongoing maintenance cost.
+Initially custom software is often several times the cost of off the shelf software, though for good reason, and will normally include an ongoing maintenance cost.
 This can make custom software infeasible for smaller businesses.
-These higher costs can be insignificant in larger businesses where small efficiency increases can relate to large labour cost savings or where custom software offers a large efficiency boost.
+These higher costs can be insignificant in larger businesses where small efficiency increases can relate to large labor cost savings or where custom software offers a large efficiency boost.

 Hybrid software development model

 Particularly with modern cloud software, a hybrid model of custom software development is possible in which the main focus is on the off-the-shelf software - mainly the mismatch between its features, functions and the business requirements, preferences and expectations.
 The idea here is to use open source or buy cheap off the shelf software which satisfies a maximum number of requirement and develop a custom software (extensions or add-ons) to fill the gaps left by it.